 Founder, Executive Chairman

-Jayme Illien is an Indian-American social entrepreneur, investor, philanthropist, global economist, policy advisor, activist, humanitarian, statesman, global citizen and founder of the United Nations-sanctioned International Day of Happiness celebrated worldwide every March 20.
+Illien is a global activist, economist, policy advisor, statesman, humanitarian who is also founder of the United Nations-sanctioned International Day of Happiness celebrated worldwide every March 20.
 Illien is also Chairman, President, and CEO at Illien Global Public Benefit Corporation, a global humanitarian and international development organization, which takes an interdisciplinary, multi-sector approach, working with governments, the private sector, academia, civil society and all related stakeholders, to advance the human condition and world happiness.

 UN resolution 66/281 recognizes “the pursuit of happiness as a fundamental human goal” and “the relevance of happiness and well-being as universal goals and aspirations in the lives of human beings around the world, the importance of their recognition in public policy objectives, and the need for a more inclusive, equitable, and balanced approach to economic growth that promotes sustainable development, poverty eradication, happiness, and the well-being of all peoples”.